Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Koh Samui

-Koh Samui is a tropical island that is known for its stunning beaches, crystal-clear waters, and lush greenery.
-It is a popular destination for expats who are looking for a peaceful and relaxed way of life, away from the hustle and bustle of the city.
+While it’s less hectic than Pattaya or even Phuket, Koh Samui remains a popular choice for expats looking for a relaxed way of life away from the hustle and bustle of the city.

 Krabi